InternetFreedomFoundation/archive/content/iff-device-drive.md

 +++
-author = "Farkhanda Zahoor"
+author = 'Farkhanda Zahoor'
 date = 2020-07-13T05:01:00Z
-description = ""
+description = ''
 draft = false
-slug = "iff-device-drive"
+slug = 'iff-device-drive'
-summary = "The Internet Freedom Device Drive hopes to be able to raise about Rs.
-10,00,000 for IFF to be able to purchase 5 laptops, software licenses, YubiKeys and high speed internet connection for all the staff members for a year. " title = "Internet Freedom Device Drive!"
+summary = 'The Internet Freedom Device Drive hopes to be able to raise about Rs.
+10,00,000 for IFF to be able to purchase 5 laptops, software licenses, YubiKeys and high speed internet connection for all the staff members for a year. ' title = 'Internet Freedom Device Drive!'

 +++